After the Photo Call, the Press Conference, the Opening Gala, and the Premiere, what happens next? The reviews!

 And because there is so little Gabriel Byrne in the text below, I have provided as many pictures of him as possible.
 You are welcome. wink

-This is the appropriate way to deal with lousy reviews of your latest film…
+This is the appropriate way to deal with not-very-nice reviews of your latest film…

 Berlinale 2015: Nobody Wants the Night, for The Focus Pull (February 5, 2015)